ClickHouse/homebrew-clickhouse/README.md

 Formulae will be built from sources automatically if the corresponding bottles are not available for your platform.

-If you want to see the progress, add `--verbose`:
+It could take several hours to build ClickHouse from sources, so you will probably want to monitor the progress.
+To enable verbose output for that scenario, add `--verbose` to `brew install ...`:

 ```sh
 brew install --verbose clickhouse